robotnyc/wifi-ap/docs/reference/rest-api.md

 ```
 $ snap connect wifi-ap-example-consumer:control wifi-ap:control
 ```
 The socket will be available as $SNAP_DATA/sockets/control within the wifi-ap-example-consumer snap.

-If you need a simple client to talk with the service you can use for example the unixhttpc tool to do raw HTTP queries.
+If you need a simple client to talk with the service, you can use, for example, the unixhttpc tool to do raw HTTP queries.

 ## Responses